frictionlessdata/docs/references/tableschema-py.md

 ```

 Now we see that:
-- locations are arrays with numeric lattide and longitude
+- locations are arrays with numeric latitude and longitude
 - Rome's location is a native Python `None`

-And because there are no errors on data reading we could be sure that our data is valid againt our schema.
+And because there are no errors after reading, we can be sure that our data is valid against our schema.
 Let's save it:

 ```python
 table.schema.save('schema.json')